-

 Private Company

-The controlling shareholders of a target company are not bound by specific duties in the event of a potential acquisition.
-However, directors of a company, irrespective of whether there’s a potential acquisition or not, are bound by the general fiduciary duties, including the duty of care and loyalty, as stipulated under Thai law.
+The controlling shareholders of a target company are not bound by specific legal duties in the event of a potential acquisition.
+However, directors of a company, irrespective of whether there’s a potential acquisition or not, are bound by the general fiduciary duties, including duty of care and loyalty, the obligation to comply with the company’s objectives and articles of association, as well as resolutions from both board of directors’ meetings and shareholders’ meetings, as stipulated under Thai law.

 According to Thai law, directors of a public company are generally required to provide their opinion on each agenda item that will be presented to the shareholders’ meeting for consideration.
-Such opinions will be included in the invitation letter for the shareholders’ meeting.
 Regarding tender offers, the directors of a listed target company must also provide their opinion on the tender offer and appoint an independent financial adviser to provide an opinion.
-These opinions must be circulated to the shareholders (also see item 24).
+These opinions must be circulated to the shareholders (also see item 25).
 Directors have a duty of loyalty to the company and shareholders as a whole, but not to individual shareholders.

 - offering new shares or convertible securities;